nmshd/documentation/_docs_integrate/migration-from-v6-to-v7.md

   It has now been deleted with the update to version 7.

 Furthermore, the use cases of creating a [Device]({% link _docs_integrate/data-model-overview.md %}#device), creating a Device onboarding [Token]({% link _docs_integrate/data-model-overview.md %}#token) and getting the Device onboarding information have been removed.
+Instead, the use case of filling a Device onboarding Token with a new Device must be utilized.